VictoriaKinkajou/computer-vision-rock-paper-scissors/README.md

 <img src="Screenshot 2022-11-18 095612.jpg" alt="User choosing rock" width="500"/>

 ## Future Improvements
-I would like to add a countdown to the webcam display, and a pause between rounds that the user can end and continue the game by pressing the C key.
+I would like to add a countdown to the webcam display, and a pause between rounds that the user can end and by pressing the C key, to continue to the next round.